-7 Salesforce certifications that will advance your career
+Salesforce certification: Your guide to a lucrative Salesforce career

-Salesforce is one of the fastest-growing, most in-demand skillsets out there.
-From software developers, solutions architects and designers to project managers and marketing and sales professionals, it's a skill that almost every professional can benefit from.
+Salesforce certification can be a one-way ticket to a lucrative career.
+Salesforce is fully entrenched as the CRM platform of choice at many organizations, making it one of the fastest-growing, most in-demand skill sets today.
+From software developers, solutions architects and designers to project managers and marketing and sales professionals, Salesforce certification can benefit almost every professional.

-If you're looking to leverage your Salesforce skills to land a new job or secure a promotion, certifications are a great way to prove your competency and boost your paycheck, says, Meagan Humphrey, director of sales operations, IT recruiting and staffing firm Mondo.

-"Salesforce certifications offer three big value adds: they increase your marketability in a tight IT job market by allowing you to become a subject matter expert.
+"Salesforce certifications offer three big value adds: They increase your marketability in a tight IT job market by allowing you to become a subject matter expert.
 They offer flexibility in that you can get certified in just a few hours, days or months and you can control your own career path.
 You can get just one or a bunch of certifications.
-And the more certifications you add, the higher salary or hourly rate you can command," Humphrey says.
+And the more certifications you add, the higher salary or hourly rate you can command," says Meagan Humphrey, director of sales operations, IT recruiting and staffing firm Mondo.

-Salesforce skills can be categorized as either technical - architects, developers, implementation experts - or marketing and sales related - marketing and sales cloud specialists.
-Here, we've compiled a list of available Salesforce technical certifications, exam statistics, prerequisites and costs to help you navigate the best education and certification path for your career.
+Salesforce certifications fall into several categories, ranging from the technical (architects, developers, administrators) to those aimed at marketing and sales professionals.
+Here, we've compiled a list of the four Salesforce technical certification tracks, as well as a breakdown of what to expect on each exam, what prerequisites they require, and how much each Salesforce certification costs, to help you navigate the best education and certification path for your career.

-1. Administrator Track
+1. Salesforce Certified Administrator

 Salesforce offers two levels of administrator credentials: Certified Administrator and Certified Advanced Administrator.
 Both certifications are for professionals who focus on administrative functions of an existing Salesforce solution, including defining user requirements, customizing the Salesforce platform for the unique needs of each implementation and helping users to get the most out of the solutions.